apache/pulsar/site2/docs/client-libraries-node.md

 | `batchingMaxMessages` | The maximum size of sending message in each time of batching. | 1000 |
 | `properties` | The metadata of producer. | |

-### Produce example
+### Producer example

-This creates a Node.js producer for the `my-topic` topic and send 10 messages on that topic:
+This example creates a Node.js producer for the `my-topic` topic and sends 10 messages to that topic:

 ```JavaScript
 const Pulsar = require('pulsar-client');